fred-lev/k8s-lab/README.md

 [![Lint Code Base](https://github.com/fred-lev/k8s-gcp-lab/actions/workflows/linter.yml/badge.svg?branch=main)](https://github.com/fred-lev/k8s-gcp-lab/actions/workflows/linter.yml)

-The code in this repo deploys and configure a simple kubernetes cluster running in GCP.
+The code in this repository deploys and configure a simple kubernetes cluster running in GCP.

 By default the cluster is made of 1 controller and 2 worker nodes.
 The number of workers can be adjusted by increasing `worker.count` in [terraform.tfvars](terraform/lab/terraform.tfvars)